2023sneha/Sneha/Differential Amplifier.md

 Vtn = 0.487V

-VGS = 1.02V

 VDD = IdRd + VDS +Vp

 VDS = 3.3 - 1.454 - 0.7

 VDS = 1.146V

-To verify the mosfets are in saturation region : VGD <= VTn

-Therefore mosfets are in saturation region .

 The Q-points of both the mosfets(M1 and M2) are (1.146V, 0.37mA)